 Then in early 2017 came further pressure on the Council - 15 local accommodation providers claimed the tourist housing development would undermine their businesses.
 Mariners claimed the two-storey buildings behind the White Lighthouse and adjoining towers would dangerously interfere with safe navigation.
 The Victorian National Parks Association bemoaned the further loss of coastal open space.
 Many in the community were deeply offended the Council went against the unambiguous vote to leave Shortland Bluff alone.
 These were serious complaints which came on top of the substantial errors and unsubstantiated claims in the Business Case.
 Based on the review of the Business Case, a formal request was made to the Commonwealth and State Governments to review the funding decision before the Council starts work.

 On 12 July 2017, in order to protect the outstanding heritage values of Shortland Bluff and Fort Queenscliff, an application for a Emergency National Heritage listing of Shortland Bluff was been made to the the Minister for the Environment and Energy.
 The application was made under the Environment Protection and Biodiversity Conservation Act 1999 S.324JL(1)(a)(b) and (c) which requires the national heritage values of a site to be under imminent threat of a significant adverse impact.
 Needless to say the Queenscliffe Council's ill-considered idea of putting 10 two-storey houses on this wonderful site complies.
-Read the application by clicking here.
+Remarkably, the Council CEO wrote to the Minister for the Environment in August 2017 downplaying the heritage values of Shortland Bluff while maintaining its right to commercially develop the whole area spurious consultation.
+Read both the National Heritage application and the Council's letter by clicking below.

 There was increasing pressure applied to the Council and by 2017 numerous media outlets, organizations and politicians had picked up on the story: